 Providing replacement teaching costs over two or three years, to allow academics in the humanities and social sciences to focus on a specific piece of original research.
-The closing date for applications is 5 May 2016.

 These awards enable well-established and distinguished researchers in the humanities and social sciences to devote themselves to a single research project of outstanding originality and significance, capable of completion within two or three years.
 Candidates should state explicitly what the proposed outcomes of the award will be.
 Fellowships are particularly aimed at those who are or have been prevented by routine duties from completing a programme of original research.